-The Feed in Tariff for hydro (FiT) is the major component of the total value of the renewable energy generated.
-However, there are other also several other components which when added together become significant.
+The Feed in Tariff for hydro (FiT) was a government subsidy contributing to the cost of renewable energy projects in the UK.
+Unfortunately the scheme was closed on 31st March 2019.
+There are other components which when added together become significant.
 They are:

 - Export price

 This is payable for every kWh of electricity exported, and the value can vary, however the current ‘market rate’ which is close to 6 p/kWh.

 Exported means that it must pass outwards into the local electricity distribution network (what most people call ‘the grid’) through an export meter.
 An export meter looks the same as a normal import meter, but records the flow of electricity outwards from a site.
 Nowadays a single import/export meter is normally fitted.

 To export all of the energy produced by a small hydro or micro hydro system it would have to be directly connected to the grid with its own dedicated electrical supply and not first pass through the site distribution board (see more details below under ‘offset value’).
 Under this arrangement every kWh generated by the system would be exported, and the export rate would be paid.

 This is where the small hydro or micro hydro system connects into the site owner’s main distribution board.
 It is important to remember that electricity flows like water and will always follow the easiest route to the nearest load.
 This means that all of the site owners loads (i.e. lighting, sockets, machinery, air conditioners etc.) that connect to the same distribution board will be supplied firstly by the hydropower system, and only once all of these loads have been satisfied will any surplus energy from the hydro system flow backwards through the incoming supply cables, either to the next nearest distribution board on the site, or out through the export meter to the grid.